 ESSA Data Dashboard

-As measures of student achievement, Maine students in grades 3-8 participate in the Maine Educational Assessment (MEA), which assesses English language arts/literacy and math annually.
-High school juniors participate in the SAT for math and ELA/literacy.
+As measures of student achievement, Maine students in grades 3-8 and in grade 11 participate in the Maine Educational Assessment (MEA), which assesses English language arts/literacy and math annually.
 Students in grades 5, 8 and 11 also take the Maine science assessment.

 Our educators utilize all assessment data to help inform our practices at the district, school, classroom and individual levels for our students.
 Although we encourage students and parents to participate fully in our assessment program, it is important to note that parents/guardians may opt their child out of state testing.
 If you are interested in opting out of state testing, please reach out to your child’s principal for additional information and/or to complete the required form.